Jv-888/Crypto_Investment_Tracker/README.md

     Logs everything to Excel with formulas preserved

+How To Use:

     1. Copy Repo
     2. Install requirements/Dependencies
     3. Create the .env file or declare Windows Env Variables for username/email password
     4. Run "python CryptoTrackerXLSX.py"

+Results:
+    - Refer to "RunningCode.png" to see results of running the code
+    - Refer to "ExcelFile.png" to see how the data is imported